allcommerce/bc-inhealth-docs/docs/usage.md

 To configure the header, click on **Theme Styles** > **Header** section, here you can config the header colors, store logo position and size.

-**User Navigation** allows to change colors of icon cart, recently viewed , account and text phone number.
+**User Navigation** allows to change colors of icon cart, recently viewed, account and text phone number.

 **Top Bar** section allows to change color of this top bar.